 Subdivision (a) preserves the basic approach of installing a keeper for a short period of time while permitting the business to continue to operate and then taking exclusive custody.
 However, this section is limited to farm products and inventory.
-Equipment is attached only by filing pursuant to Section 487.350.
+Equipment is attached only by filing pursuant to Section 487.340.
 Subdivision (a) also makes some additional minor changes.
 It makes clear that the defendant must be served with a copy of the writ and notice of attachment and permits sales where payment is by check or by a credit card not issued by the defendant, e.g., Bankamericard or Master Charge.
 It should be noted that subdivision (a) (as does existing law) permits the parties to make an alternate disposition of the property; this may include the creation of a consensual security interest with adequate provisions for accounting for proceeds and so on.
-The plaintiff has substantial leverage, however, because, if an agreement cannot be reached, or the defendant cannot obtain relief under subdivision (b), the property is simply seized.
+The plaintiff has substantial leverage, however, because, if an agreement cannot be reached or the defendant cannot obtain relief under subdivision (b), the property is simply seized.
+Subdivision (a) also replaces the first paragraph of both subdivision la and subdivision 2a of former Section 542.
+These paragraphs provided for levy upon growing crops by recordation by the county recorder.
+Levy by recordation is now provided as an alternative method pursuant to subdivision (c).
+See discussion infra.
+See also Com.
+Code § 9401(1).